ElderBug24/Quine-McCluskey/README.md

 Then for each bit, the minterms are identified and get processed and reduced until only the prime implicants are left.
 After the essential implicants get removed (saved aside), the minimal form of the function is determined using Petrick's method.
-At the end the final function gets reconstructed.
+At the end the final function gets reconstructed in C.
-For now only the implicant chart is visualized.

 ## See also
 [Quine–McCluskey algorithm](https://en.wikipedia.org/wiki/Quine–McCluskey_algorithm)